mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 To define a variadic function, precede the type of the last named parameter with an ellipsis.
-When the function is called, behind the scenes an array is created to hold all the arguments after the initial ones and a slice over that array is passed which becomes the value of the last parameter.
+When the function is called, behind the scenes an array is created to hold all the arguments after the initial ones and the last parameter is set to a slice over that array.
 For example:

 ```go